yohanchatelain/fmriprep/docs/workflows.rst

     wf = init_bold_reference_wf(omp_nthreads=1)

-This workflow estimates a reference image for a BOLD series, which is used to :ref:`estimate head motion <bold_hmc>` and :ref:`register BOLD series to T1
+This workflow estimates a reference image for a BOLD series, which is used to :ref:`estimate head motion <bold_hmc>` and :ref:`register BOLD series to T1w
 <bold_reg>`,
 and performs skull-stripping and contrast enhancement.
 If T1-saturation effects ("dummy scans" or non-steady state volumes) are detected they are used as reference due to their superior tissue contrast.
 Otherwise a median of motion corrected subset of volumes is used.

-Skullstripping of the reference image is performed using Nilearn.
+Skull-stripping of the reference image is performed using Nilearn.

 .. figure:: _static/brainextraction.svg
     :scale: 100%